dotnet/aspnetcore/README.md

     - For the console app run  `dnx . run`.
     - For the web apps run `dnx . web` on Windows or `dnx . kestrel` on OS X/Linux.
 6. You should see the output of the console app or a message that says the site is now started.
-7. You can navigate to the web apps in a browser by going to "http://localhost:5001" or "http://localhost:5004" if running on OS X/Linux.
+7. You can navigate to the web apps in a browser by navigating to `http://localhost:5001` or `http://localhost:5004` if running on OS X/Linux.

 # Documentation and Further Learning